yoonasy/vue3-virtual-scroller/README.md

 </template>

 <script>
-import { IdState } from 'vue-virtual-scroller'
+import { IdState } from 'vue3-virtual-scroller'
+import { defineComponent } from 'vue'

-export default {
+export default defineComponent({
   mixins: [
     IdState({
       // You can customize this